 While there is little debate that Psalms was authored by multiple writers, King David is still frequently viewed as the book’s primary author.
 About half of the psalter is attributed to him in the psalm titles and there are references elsewhere in scripture calling King David "the sweet singer (or sweet psalmist) of Israel” (2 Samuel 23:1).

-In truth, the collections of pieces included in the book of Psalms were written over an extremely long period of time, and revision and compilation took even longer.
-Its is absolutely possible that David composed at least some of the psalms included in this book of the Bible.
+In truth, the pieces included in the Book of Psalms were written over an extremely long period of time, and revision and compilation took even longer.
+It is absolutely possible that David composed at least some of the psalms included in this book of the Bible.
 But we are not able to say with certainty which particular psalms David—or Asaph or Moses—wrote.

 Approaching Authorship Differently